mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 Obviously, the Kafka broker of the UEFA is running on our machine at `localhost`...

+Each message's key is the concatenation of the two teams' nation.
+For example, the match between Italy and England generates messages with the key `ITA-ENG`.
+Then, the value of a message is the score of the match in `String` format: `3-2`.

 Now that we created the topic, we can configure a consumer to read from it.
 Usually, we configure Kafka consumers using a map of settings.
 The `zio-kafka` library uses its own types to configure a consumer:

 ```scala